Louisiana Ragin' Cajuns baseball

 The Louisiana Ragin' Cajuns baseball team is the college baseball team of the University of Louisiana at Lafayette.
-The Ragin' Cajuns baseball team competes in NCAA Division I in the Sun Belt Conference.
+The Ragin' Cajuns compete in NCAA Division I in the Sun Belt Conference.
 They play their home games on campus at M. L. Tigue Moore Field at Russo Park and were coached by head coach Tony Robichaux, until his death on July 3, 2019.
-Matt Deggs was named the new head coach on July 17, 2019 and 2020 will mark his first season.
+Matt Deggs was named the new head coach on July 17, 2019, and 2020 marked his first season.